Vineet Bajpai

 Vineet Bajpai is an Indian entrepreneur, author, and founder of Talentrack, an online hiring platform.
 He is the author of nine books: Build From Scratch, The Street to the Highway, The 30 Something CEO, Harappa: Curse of the Blood River, Pralay: The Great Deluge, Kashi: Secret of the Black Temple, Mastaan: The Fallen Patriot of Delhi, 1857: The Sword of Mastaan, and Delhi: City of the Blood Gates.

 Education

 He holds an Honours degree in Economics (1997) from Hansraj College, Delhi University and Post Graduate Diploma in Business Management (1999) from Lal Bahadur Shastri Institute of Management, New Delhi.

 Career

 Bajpai began his career with General Electric before starting his first company Magnon Solutions, which was majority-acquired by the Omnicom Group.
 In March 2014, Bajpai became CEO of the TBWA Group in India until January 2016.
 In January 2016, he launched Talentrack — a talent-engagement platform for M&E sector.
+In December 2025, Bajpai was appointed CEO of Omnicom Production (India) and added to the global production leadership team.